Formic Acid Treatment for Bees (How to Use)

 • longer 1 pad at a time method

-As clearly outlined in the instructions, there are 2 methods of using formic acid pads in the hive.
-One method (as demonstrated in this article) uses 2 pads per hive.
+As clearly outlined in the instructions from the manufacturer, there are 2 methods of using formic acid pads in the hive.
+One method (as demonstrated in this article) uses 2 pads per hive at the same time.

-Using a method of varroa control is an important part of hive management.
+Using formic acid for varroa mite control can be part of a good plan for hive management.
 However, no treatment can save a hive that is dead on its feet.

 You can’t wait too late or too much damage will be done.
-Monitor colony conditions and make sure to time mite treatments properly to get good end results.
+Monitor colony conditions and make sure to you know when to time mite treatments to get good end results.

 Two formic pro mite treatment strips on a hive.